 Caramelizing the onions

 - While they're cooking, prepare the rest of the ingredients.
+Once they're complete they should look something like this:

-- Peel the potato and carrot, cut them into large pieces.
-Try not to cut them too small otherwise they will fall apart during the cooking process.
+- Peel the potato and carrot, and cut them into large pieces, slightly bigger than bitesize.
+(Try not to cut them too small otherwise they will fall apart during the cooking process.)
+Cut your meat into bite size pieces.

-- Next, pour in 700 - 900ml of water (depending on your roux) and bring it to the boil.
+- Pour in 700 - 900ml of water (depending on your roux) and bring it to the boil.
 (If you want to add red wine, swap 10% of the water for the wine.
 Example: 850ml water becomes 765ml and 85ml of wine.
 You can also add tomato puree etc here if desired.)

 - Once it's boiling, turn the heat down to medium-low and simmer for 20 mins with the lid slightly ajar.